BabylonJS/OldDocumentationSite/content/resources/Exporter/Blender.md

 ## Animation

-### Commons
+### Commons & Good practices

-In order to animate in the simpliest way, you should export one *.babylon* file per animated object.
-This will make process a lot easier once in BabylonJS.
+- you should export one *.babylon* file per animated object to make your life easier once in BJS.
+See [(tip)](http://doc.babylonjs.com/exporters/blender_tips#Animation) for a basic workflow.
+- be sure, before starting animation in Blender, that your objects have their transformations applied!
+(3DView > Object > Apply)

 ### Classic Animations

 ### Armatures

+- you can use any Blender rotation mode you want, the animation will be kind of baked during the export

 ---